Crypto

 “We were playing pool, and I had my phone on a table, and then while I was shooting my shot, my buddy was trying to see if anyone had lost their phone, and some stranger took mine before I turned around/noticed,” he said.
 “I could be misremembering, of course, it was so long ago, but we always joked that it was his fault for accidentally giving my phone away.”

-Asked whether he is now scared of wrench attacks, he said, “That was my first thing, that’s why I want to maybe cash out, it’s definitely a worry.”
+When asked whether he is now scared of wrench attacks, he said, “That was my first thing, that’s why I want to maybe cash out.
+It’s definitely a worry.”

 So what’s next?

-Cprkrn said he’s been a bitcoin proponent but has been “slightly disillusioned” by the crypto industry in recent times.
-When asked whether he’ll buy more bitcoin, he said, “who knows?”
+Cprkrn said he’s been a bitcoin proponent but has been “slightly disillusioned” by the crypto industry recently.
+When asked whether he’ll buy more bitcoin, he said, “Who knows?”

 “I already work in the industry, so I have exposure in other ways.
 I’m kind of debating sitting tight, but I’m approaching the age where a house is appealing,” he said.
 “I think obviously it’s a good thing for us in the long haul, but I don’t know exactly, I need to play things smart.”